This box is not visible in the printed version.

 Q3.
 If an individual applicant, please detail all your previous home addresses in the last five years.

-Provide details of any current other home addresses (i.e. second homes) and all of your home addresses in the last five years.
+Provide details of any current other home addresses (such as second homes) and all of your home addresses in the last five years.

 Only answer questions 1a to 1I in this section.
 All other questions in Section 1 are only relevant if you are an individual applicant.